-Recognizing the opportunity presented for fast and effective phasing down of HFCs through the Montreal Protocol, starting in 2009 the Federated States of Micronesia proposed an amendment to phase down high-GWP HFCs, with the U.S., Canada, and Mexico following with a similar amendment.
-Both proposals would reduce 85-90% of HFC production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050.
-Production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050.
-In April 2015, the North American group submitted their newest proposal, dated 8 March 2015.
-In April 2015, India submitted its own proposal to phase down high-GWP HFCs under the Montreal Protocol, reversing several years of opposition.
-In 20 April 2015, the 54 members of the Africa Group submitted an informal proposal in the form of a Conference Room Paper.
-In 30 April 2015, the E.U. submitted a proposal on behalf of its 28 member States.
-At the same time, the Federated States of Micronesia, the first country to submit a proposal in 2009, submitted a revised proposal along with seven other Pacific Island States as co-sponsors-Kiribati, Marshall Islands, Mauritius, Palau, the Philippines, Samoa, and Solomon Islands.
-In All four amendment proposals were resubmitted in 2016 following the OEWG 37, In American group and were consolidated prior to the OEWG 38 into a spreadsheet to allow side-by-side comparison of the text.
+Recognizing the opportunity presented for fast and effective phasing down of HFCs through the Montreal Protocol, starting in 2009 the Federated States of Micronesia proposed an amendment to phase down high-GWP HFCs, 204 with the U.S., Canada, and Mexico following with a similar amendment in 2010.
+205 Both proposals would reduce 85-90% of HFC production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050.
+206 In April 2015, the North American group submitted their newest proposal, dated 8 March 2015.
+207 On 17 April 2015, India submitted its own proposal to phase down high-GWP HFCs under the Montreal Protocol, reversing several years of opposition.
+208 On 20 April 2015, the 54 members of the Africa Group submitted an informal proposal in the form of a Conference Room Paper.
+209 On 30 April 2015, the E.U. submitted a proposal on behalf of its 28 member States.
+210 At the same time, the Federated States of Micronesia, the first country to submit a proposal in 2009, submitted a revised proposal along with seven other Pacific Island States as cosponsors-Kiribati, Marshall Islands, Mauritius, Palau, the Philippines, Samoa, and Solomon Islands.
+211 All four amendment proposals were resubmitted in 2016 following the OEWG 37212 and were consolidated prior to the OEWG 38 into a spreadsheet to allow side-by-side comparison of the text.
+213